 The student must attain a cumulative grade-point average of 2.0 or better in courses taken at Winthrop and included in the required courses in the integrated marketing communication program.
-Students will be classified as pre-majors (IMCP) in the program until completion of 19 hours of coursework (MATH 105 or 150 or 151 or 201, WRIT 101, HMXP 102, ECON 215, CSCI 101 & 101ABC, IMCO 105, and MCOM 241) with a minimum GPA of 2.0.
+Students will be classified as pre-majors (IMCP) in the program until completion of 19 hours of coursework (MATH 105 or 150 or 151 or 201, WRIT 101, HMXP 102, ECON 215, CSCI 101 & 101 B and C and F or N, IMCO 105, and MCOM 241) with a minimum GPA of 2.0.
 Students must apply to the Integrated Marketing Communication Committee for admission into the program.